YannCaron/JinyParser/README.md

 ### .parse() or .toJar()
 **JP** Is able to runs in two ways:
 As a classic parser, that interpret the Source code in a **Recursive Descent** way (**Packrat** optimized).
-Or build a Jar, for several reasons:
+Or by building the parser into a Jar, and that, for several reasons:
   * less footprint in your project
   * parsing execution fastness
   * avoid stack overflow problem of recursive descent parsing way